Kent State University Rewrites Kent State History

 In response to the CIA appointment, the Kent State Truth Tribunal led an email campaign that went viral, inundating KSU president's mailbox with comments against the CIA being put in charge of the 50th Kent State.
 Days later Danes Smith, the CIA veteran, stepped down from her appointment as chair of Kent State 50th commemoration planning.

 Even though Danes Smith publicly stepped down from her 50th chair role, she still manages matters and messaging related to the Kent State massacre for the University.
-Working in tandem with Danes Smith is a hand-selected Kent State University team that includes a 20-year Ohio National Guard careerist, now the executive directing Kent State media and communications, with a recruited Nixon Presidential Library employee, now managing the May 4 Visitors Center.
+Working in tandem with Danes Smith is a hand-selected Kent State University team that includes a 20-year Ohio National Guard careerist, now the executive directing Kent State media and communications, with a recruited Nixon Presidential Library employee, who launched the May 4 Visitors Center.

 With the perpetrators of the Kent State massacre documenting Kent State for the future, it makes it more challenging for truth, accountability and healing at Kent State.